cbonnie-fun/audience-aware-content-editor/README.md

 # Create an audience-aware technical content editor with Gemini

 Keeping the target audience in mind is crucial for creating effective and usable technical documentation.
-This guide describes how to create an audience-aware content editor that adapts technical content to different user groups, so you can make your developer documentation more user focused, engaging, and helpful.
+This README describes how to create an audience-aware content editor that adapts technical content to different user groups, so you can make your developer documentation more user focused, engaging, and helpful.

-In this guide, you’ll build a content editor by:
+You’ll build a content editor by:

 * Clearly defining user personas
 * Writing an effective prompt
 * Running the prompt by using the Gemini command line interface (CLI)

-This guide is intended for technical writers and other content authors who want to improve the usability of their content.
-All the steps in this guide include sample code or content that you can use to complete the step.
+All the steps in this README include sample code or content that you can use to complete the step.

 ## Before you begin

-* This guide assumes that you’re familiar with using CLI tools and writing prompts for Large Language Models (LLMs).
-If not, review the following resources before using this guide:
+* This content assumes that you’re familiar with using CLI tools and writing prompts for Large Language Models (LLMs).
+If not, review the following resources before using this README:

     * [What are LLMs?](https://www.ibm.com/think/topics/large-language-models)
     * [Introduction to prompting](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/prompts/introduction-prompt-design)